 Then now question is that if only one copy of each member function exists and is used by multiple objects, how are the proper data members are accessed and updated?

-Compiler supplies an implicit pointer along with the functions names as ‘this’.
+The compiler supplies an implicit pointer along with the names of the functions as ‘this’.

-The ‘this’ pointer is passed as a hidden argument to all nonstatic member function calls and is available as a local variable within the body of all nonstatic functions. ‘this’ pointer is a constant pointer that holds the memory address of the current object. ‘this’ pointer is not available in static member functions as static member functions can be called without any object (with class name).
+The ‘this’ pointer is passed as a hidden argument to all nonstatic member function calls and is available as a local variable within the body of all nonstatic functions. ‘this’ pointer is not available in static member functions as static member functions can be called without any object (with class name).

-For a class X, the type of this pointer is ‘X* const’.
-Also, if a member function of X is declared as const, then the type of this pointer is ‘const X *const’ (see this GFact)
+For a class X, the type of this pointer is ‘X* ‘.
+Also, if a member function of X is declared as const, then the type of this pointer is ‘const X *’ (see this GFact)

 Following are the situations where ‘this’ pointer is used: